LunaBitar1998/DRIPS-Domain-Randomization-Image-based-PVS-Segmentation-/README.md

-# DRIPS: Domain Randomization Image-based PVS Segmentation
+# DRIPS: Domain Randomization for Image-based PVS Segmentation

 **DRIPS** is a method for **perivascular space (PVS) segmentation** in brain MRI volumes (NIfTI format).
 It works with both **T1-weighted** and **T2-weighted** images.